HyperGAN/HIPs/HIPs/hip-1.md

 For each new HIP that comes in, an editor does the following:

 - Read the HIP to check if it is ready: sound and complete.
-The ideas must make technical sense, even if they don't seem likely to get to final status.
+The ideas must make technical sense, even if they don't seem likely to get to Accepted status.
 - The title should accurately describe the content.
 - Check the HIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style